RafaCastaneda/CCore/ccore-spec1/introduction.md

 |                   | 64       | `double`  | 5.0 × 10^−324 to 1.7 × 10^308, 15-digit precision |
 | Decimal           | 128      | `decimal` | 1.0 × 10^−28 to 7.9 × 10^28, 28-digit precision |

-C# programs use ***type declarations*** to create new types.
+CCore programs use ***type declarations*** to create new types.
 A type declaration specifies the name and the members of the new type.
-Five of C#'s categories of types are user-definable: class types, struct types, interface types, enum types, and delegate types.
+Three of CCore's categories of types are user-definable: class types, interface types, and enum types.

 A class type defines a data structure that contains data members (fields) and function members (methods, properties, and others).
 Class types support single inheritance and polymorphism, mechanisms whereby derived classes can extend and specialize base classes.

-A struct type is similar to a class type in that it represents a structure with data members and function members.
-However, unlike classes, structs are value types and do not require heap allocation.
-Struct types do not support user-specified inheritance, and all struct types implicitly inherit from type `object`.
+Classes can be used as value types or as refernce types that require heap allocation.

 An interface type defines a contract as a named set of public function members.
-A class or struct that implements an interface must provide implementations of the interface's function members.
-An interface may inherit from multiple base interfaces, and a class or struct may implement multiple interfaces.
+A class that implements an interface must provide implementations of the interface's function members.
+An interface may inherit from multiple base interfaces, and a class may implement multiple interfaces.

-A delegate type represents references to methods with a particular parameter list and return type.
-Delegates make it possible to treat methods as entities that can be assigned to variables and passed as parameters.
-Delegates are similar to the concept of function pointers found in some other languages, but unlike function pointers, delegates are object-oriented and type-safe.
+A function type represents references to methods or functions with a particular parameter list and return type.
+Function types make it possible to treat methods or functions as entities that can be assigned to variables and passed as parameters.
+Function types are similar to the concept of function pointers found in some other languages, but unlike function pointers, function types are object-oriented and type-safe.

-Class, struct, interface and delegate types all support generics, whereby they can be parameterized with other types.
+Class and interface types all support generics, whereby they can be parameterized with other types.

 An enum type is a distinct type with named constants.
 Every enum type has an underlying type, which must be one of the eight integral types.
 The set of values of an enum type is the same as the set of values of the underlying type.

-C# supports single- and multi-dimensional arrays of any type.
+CCore supports single- and multi-dimensional arrays of any type.
 Unlike the types listed above, array types do not have to be declared before they can be used.
 Instead, array types are constructed by following a type name with square brackets.
 For example, `int[]` is a single-dimensional array of `int`, `int[,]` is a two-dimensional array of `int`, and `int[][]` is a single-dimensional array of single-dimensional arrays of `int`.

 Nullable types also do not have to be declared before they can be used.
 For each non-nullable value type `T` there is a corresponding nullable type `T?`, which can hold an additional value `null`.
 For instance, `int?` is a type that can hold any 32 bit integer or the value `null`.

-C#'s type system is unified such that a value of any type can be treated as an object.
-Every type in C# directly or indirectly derives from the `object` class type, and `object` is the ultimate base class of all types.
+CCore's type system is unified such that a value of any type can be treated as an object.
+Every type in CCore directly or indirectly derives from the `object` class type, and `object` is the ultimate base class of all types.
 Values of reference types are treated as objects simply by viewing the values as type `object`.
 Values of value types are treated as objects by performing ***boxing*** and ***unboxing*** operations.
 In the following example, an `int` value is converted to `object` and back again to `int`.

 ```csharp
 using System;